geastwood/evtjs/README.md

 ### Initialization

-Before calling APICaller, you must initialize a instance of APICaller and pass a `keyProvider` for it.
-You can use `EvtKey` to generate a valid one.
+Before calling APICaller, you must initialize a instance of it.

 A APICaller object could be created like this: